Written by Scott Wilson

 So many of the people drawn to this profession come to it with intensely personal reasons.
 Maybe they’ve experienced substance use problems themselves.
 Maybe they’ve watched friends or loved ones disappear into that dark place—or maybe they have helped others back out of that pit.

-To get a job in substance abuse counseling, though, you need a license.
-And licensing in every state requires a specific combination of experience and at least some education, capped-off with an exam.
+To get a job in substance abuse counseling, though, you need a state-level credential.
+And credentials in every state require a specific combination of experience and at least some education, capped-off with an exam.

 But there are ways to make your way into the field while keeping that lengthy process down to a minimum when it comes to the college education you need.